SvenMichaelKlose/tunix/BUILD.md

 fly with seat belt and parachute[^nodebugger]:

 [^nodebugger]
-  There is an IDE with a plug-in for VICE but that requires registering on a world-dominating, damaging company's web site.
-Just for debugging.
+  There is some toy IDE with a plug-in for VICE but that requires registering on a world-dominating, damaging company's web site.
 Personally, I'd prefer to die like a dog instead.

 ~~~sh
 make worldclean world TARGET=vic20 LISP_FLAGS="-DVERBOSE_LOAD -DVERBOSE_DEFINES -DVERBOSE_GC -DTEST -DCHECK_OBJ_POINTERS -DTEST -DPARANOID -DGCSTACK_OVERFLOW_CHECKS -DGCSTACK_UNDERFLOW_CHECKS -DTAGSTACK_OVERFLOW_CHECKS -DTAGSTACK_UNDERFLOW_CHECKS"